Last Updated on 05/12/21 by quiltripping

 What I found especially fascinating was being able to see the vintage dresses up close.
 It was interesting to see how much the women’s clothing styles changed in a relatively short time span – from the ultra-conservative Victorian and Edwardian corsets and heavy layers at the turn of the century to the short and shapeless dresses of the 1920’s to the crisply tailored styles of the 1930’s.

 Across the road from the Wedgewood Resort is the 2000 acre Creamer’s Field Migratory Waterfowl refuge where you’ll find trails that take you through wetlands, fields and forests.
-The land was once part of the Creamer family chicken ranch and the farmstead buildings still stand and are used today as a visitor’s and environmental education center.
+The land was once part of the Creamer family dairy milking farm and the farmstead buildings still stand and are used today as a visitor’s and environmental education center.

 Here I had the unique experience of hiking the trails through woods and across wetland at 10 o’clock at night in bright daylight.
 And I was not alone.
 Couples were walking their dogs, families with kids were out enjoying nature and joggers were working out on the trails.
 It was hard to believe I was in the middle of a bustling city at “night” as I listened to the birds and walked past fields covered in bright pink fireweed flowers.